shrivastavasamarth22/ecosystem-simulation/README.md

 - **v3.5: Cooperative Social Behavior**
     - **Herding Behavior:** Herbivores now possess a `HERDING` AI state.
 Lone herbivores actively seek out others to form groups.
     - **Herd Health Bonus:** Members of a herd gain a dynamic bonus to their maximum and current HP based on the number of nearby friends, representing "safety in numbers."
+- **v4.0: Resource System Integration**
+    - **Consumable Resources:** Introduced a resource layer (`Grass`) on the world grid.
+    - **Resource Depletion & Regrowth:** Resources are consumed by Herbivores and Omnivores and regrow over time, introducing scarcity.
+    - **Food Seeking AI:** Herbivores and Omnivores now have a `SEEKING_FOOD` state and will actively move towards resource-rich tiles when hungry.
+    - **Starvation:** Hunger is now directly tied to resource availability; failure to find food leads to death.
+    - **Modular Resource Definitions:** Resource types and their properties are defined externally (`Resource.h/.cpp`), allowing easy addition of new consumables.

 ## Building and Running